MattCrook/CIDR-python-script/docs/CIDR.md

     * Now we have our subnet: ***255.255.240.0***.

-From here, we could translate each octet into binary, but in this example, that would be unnecessary.
+From here, we could translate each octet into binary, but in this example, that wouldn't be unnecessary.
 Since the first two are all on, and the last is all off, we can simply look at the third octet.

 ![ThirdOctet](../public/ThirdOctet.png)

 #### Converting to Binary

-Since the first two octets are all turned on, we know they will be *192.168*, as well as the last octet being all zeros, that will be 0 for Network IP, and 255 for Broadcast ID.
+Since the first two octets are all turned on, we know they will be *192.168*, as well as the last octet being all zeros, that will be 0 for Network IP, and 255 for Broadcast ID. *For more on why the BroadcastID is 255, see [here](./BroadcastID.md)*.

 ![Octets](../public/Octets.png)